Yosinan/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 ## Full Stack For Life

 Have you ever wondered what will happpen when you search sth on the browser?
+* This question is a classic and still widely used interview question for many types of software engineering position.
+It is used to assess a candidate’s general knowledge of how the web stack works on top of the internet.

 - DNS request
 - TCP/IP